|

 I could hold that pass against the army which Napoleon led to Moscow."

-South was totally cut-off from the west.
-By defeating Lee at Gettysburg, the South abandoned its Campaign of the North, and the Confederacy was again fighting a defensive
+and denied the Mississippi River.
+By defeating Lee at Gettysburg, the South abandoned its Campaign of the North, and the Confederacy would henceforth fight a

 To: Brig.
 Gen. John S. Williams, Abington, September 9, 1863 Saltville via Glade Spring: